zrluety/zrluety/README.md

 ### Hi there 👋

+My name is Zachry Luety.

+I currently work as a consulting actuary at GPW and Associates and teach data science at Arizona State University.

+- 📫 Reach me at zluety@gpwa.com

 <!--
 **zrluety/zrluety** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.